West Bengal Board Class 11 Chemistry Question Paper

 Option b – Pune

-The material used in the manufacture of lead pencils is –
+What material is used in making the core of lead pencils?

 (a) Lead